UPDATED: JULY 21, 2022 | 2 MIN READ

 Some dedicated homeowners make lists of their belongings before a crisis so they have them on hand in an emergency.
 However, if you’re not prepared, an adjuster can help you research your belongings and provide an itemized list with payout suggestions to your insurance company.

 If the ceiling collapses in your bathroom, you may not be thinking about whether your built-in soap dish is damaged.
 A good public adjuster will notice small details like this and include them in your damage estimate (along with the big things).
 With their expertise, they can also guess what hidden damage might be lurking behind cabinets or under floors, which may prevent you from having to file a second claim later.
-They then create a report of all the damages and deliver it to your insurance company for you, in a format that’s easy for your insurance company to process.
+They then create a report of all the damages and deliver it to your insurance company for you, in a format easy for your insurance company to process.

 If you’re handy and you’ve done many home projects around your house, you might be well equipped to catalog the damage in your home.
-If you’re less knowledgable, it may be helpful to bring in an expert.
+If you’re less knowledgeable, it may be helpful to bring in an expert.